King Charles wins hearts in Germany with ‘very well-received’ visit

 “That’s why the visit by Britain’s head of state was all the more important.”

-The focus of Charles’ trip to Germany came after his initial plan to visit France first was put off amid anti-government protests in the country.
+The focus of Charles’ trip to Germany came after his initial plan to visit France first was put off following anti-government protests in the country.

-Charles and Camilla also laid a wreath at the remains of St. Nikolai church to commemorate the more than 30,000 people, mostly German civilians, who were killed in Operation Gomorrah, the Allied bombing of Hamburg in July 1943.
+Charles and Camilla also laid a wreath at the remains of St Nikolai church to commemorate the more than 30,000 people, mostly German civilians, who were killed in Operation Gomorrah, the Allied bombing of Hamburg in July 1943.

 The King’s visit concluded on Friday with a boat trip and a farewell reception involving musical performances, including by a Beatles cover band and a sea shanty group.